halt-dos/wiki-base/docs/products/waf/listener/profiles/settings.md

 This option allows user to specify operational mode for every given security profile.
 Different operational modes are:
 - **MITIGATION:** In this mode, all the mitigations & rule sets will monitor the traffic.
 If any request matches the criteria, it gets dropped

-- **BYPASS:** In this mode, all the requests get bypassed without any filtration of mitigations & rule sets.
+- **BYPASS:** In this mode, all the requests get bypassed without any filtration of mitigation & rule sets.

 - **RECORD:** In this mode, all the mitigations & rule sets will monitor the traffic.
 If any request is about to drop, then it gets captured and forwarded in the form of a Record Event.